A lightweight and robust method for blind wideband-to-fullband extension of speech: Evaluation

 \subsection{Subjective Evaluation}

-To test model performance and robustness, we carried out a multi-bitrate speech coding test using the P.808 DCR methodology with samples from the EARS dataset \cite{richter24_ears} from which no portion was included in the training data.
-To this end, we extracted three sentence pairs per speaker from the regular speech category.
-We tested the proposed bandwidth extension both for Opus 1.5 with decoder complexity 10 (which means NoLACE enhancement will be applied) and for clean speech input and report significant improvement for all conditions.
-In particular, the improvement of Opus 1.5 at 6~kb/s is remarkable since the baseband already exhibits very audible distortions.
+To test model performance and robustness, we carried out a multi-bitrate speech coding test using the open source implementation \cite{naderi2020} of the P.808 DCR methodology.
+We sampled three random sentence pairs per speaker from the EARS dataset \cite{richter24_ears} (regular speech category) as test material and applied loudness normalization.
+Note that no condition was trained on the EARS dataset.
+We tested the proposed bandwidth extension both for Opus 1.5 with decoder complexity 10 (which means NoLACE-enhancement \cite{buethe24_nolace} will be applied) and for clean speech input and report significant improvement for all conditions.
+In particular, the improvement of Opus 1.5 at 6~kb/s is remarkable since the baseband already exhibits very audible distortion.

-As comparison points we included the 3GPP EVS codec at 9.6~kb/s and the results show that Opus with lowband enhancement and blind bandwidth extension matches the quality even at the same bitrate.
+As comparison points we included the 3GPP EVS codec at 9.6~kb/s\footnote{EVS codes frequencies up to $14.4$ kHz at this bitrate} and the results show that Opus with lowband enhancement and blind bandwidth extension matches the quality even at the same bitrate.
 This indirectly gives a comparison of the proposed blind BWE method to a guided, parametric BWE.
-Furthermore, we included EnCodec at 6 and 12~kb/s to test the hybrid approach against the full end-to-end neural coding approach.
+Furthermore, we included EnCodec at 6 and 12~kb/s to test the hybrid approach (mix of DNN and DSP) against the full end-to-end neural coding approach.
 While EnCodec delivers better quality at 6~kb/s, even Opus 1.5 wideband at 9~kb/s already significantly outperforms EnCodec at 12~kb/s.
-This could be in part a domain shift problem as the originally provided samples at 12~kb/s sound better than the coded samples from the EARS dataset.
+This likely highlights a lack of robustness to out-of-domain data, as the quality reported in \cite{defossez_encodec} is much higher.
 In particular, a pre-test also included the neural codec AudioDec, which exhibited severe quality degradation on this dataset and was therefore excluded from the final test (examples are included in the demo page).
-These results suggest, that the hybrid approach may be more robust than the end-to-end approach and they certainly suggest that robustness must be a concern when considering to deploy an end-to-end codec.
+These results suggest, that the hybrid approach may be more robust than the end-to-end approach and they certainly suggest that robustness must be carefully evaluated when considering to deploy an end-to-end codec.